Update your wardrobe in the Black Friday fashion and jewellery sale

 Are there any fashion and jewellery deals available now?

-Black Friday deals are yet to drop across the board, but one retailer that is currently slashing prices in its Autumn savings sale is John Lewis & Partners.
-It currently has 20 per cent off selected womenswear and one of our top picks is this bestselling pair of Under Armour heatgear armour high waisted leggings (was £42, now £33.60, Johnlewis.com).
+Black Friday deals are yet to officially drop across the board, but one retailer that is currently slashing prices in its autumn savings sale is John Lewis & Partners.
+It currently has up to 25per cent off selected womenswear and one of our top picks is this bestselling pair of Sweaty Betty Zero Gravity cropped leggings (was £95, now £67.50, Johnlewis.com).

 Designed for training in the gym and outdoors, they’re suitable for every excercise from running to lifting weights.
+Made from an ultra-lightweight fabric, these Sweaty Betty cropped leggings also feature a high-waisted design with adjustable waist and compression technology.
+The ultimate bum-sculpting gym leggings, there’s also side and back zip pockets, so you can run or train with ease.

-Made from a form-fitting, sweat-wicking fabric, Under Armour promises a comfortable, chafe-free fit.
-Fitness fanatics should also take advantage of Gymshark’s pre-Black Friday sale, where you can snap up a pair of the brand’s bestselling vital gym leggings (was £45, now £22.50, Gymshark.com) for half price right now.
+Fitness fanatics should also take advantage of Gymshark’s pre-Black Friday sale, where you can snap up a pair of the brand’s bestselling vital gym leggings for half price right now (was £45, now £22.50, Gymshark.com).

+British clothing company Joules is another brand to launch an early look at its Black Friday sale – enabling you to save on some stylish picks ahead of Christmas.
+As the days grow darker and the chillier weather sets in, we’ve got our eye on this cosy longline coat (was £219, now £99.95, Joules.com) – ideal for wrapping up on winter walks.

+Featuring a detachable hood with a faux-fur trim, plenty of pockets and storm cuffs, it’s guaranteed to keep you cosy.
+It’s also water resistant, making the over 50 per cent off saving an absolute steal.
+In a gorgeous bright red colour, it’s sure to brighten up the days leading up to the festive season, too.

-You can also update your jewellery collection with AllSaints’ mid-season sale – we especially love this Jada Huggie pearl hoop earring Set (was £35, now £19.20, Allsaints.com).
+You can also update your jewellery collection with Oliver Bonas’ early access to discounts across the site – we especially love this Alvina textured disc and pearl gold-plated hoop earrings (was £42, now £18, Allsaints.com).

 A playful take on the mixed metals and pearls trend, they’re perfect if you have multiple ear piercings and want to stack your jewellery.

-Finally, this pleated shoulder bag (was £90 now £50, Anthropoligie.com) has £40 in Anthropolgie’s ongoing sale and comes in a lovely neutral colourway that will pair with everything in your wardrobe.
+Finally, this structured shoulder bag (was £115, now £40, Anthropolgie.com) in Anthropolgie’s ongoing sale comes in a creamy caramel colourway that will pair with everything in your wardrobe.

-From the boardroom to brunch, it’s the perfect throw-it-all-in style that’s spacious enough for a cosy scarf when the weather plummets, a tablet for working on the go and all your valuables.
-It’s also designed with a detachable pouch to keep your belongings compartmentalised and easy to find in a rush.
+From the boardroom to brunch,it’s the perfect style that transcends from the office to a city break to dinner and drinks.
+It’s also designed with an inner slip and zip pocketto keep your belongings compartmentalised and easy to find in a rush.

+While Selfridges opts not to partake in Black Friday sales as such, it does launch a special ‘Christmas Come Early’ sale the same weekend.
+Still yet to officially launch, the retailer does have a selection of items in its designer sale for winter.
+Key items include an Aspinal of London green crocodile embossed leather bag (was £595, now £476, Selfridges.com) and half price Golden Elements-designed Converse trainers (was £100, now £50, Selfridges.com).

 Voucher codes